citrus/dummier/README.md

 Usage
 -----

-After you've installed Dummier, just cd into the gem your developing and run:
+After you've installed Dummier, just `cd` into the gem your developing and run the binary:

+    dummier

+If you're in a gem that uses bundler, you may have to run the binary with `bundle exec`:

     bundle exec dummier